menco22/DLA_laboratories_mencucci/lab4/README.md

 ## Exercise 2.2 – Adversarial Training (FGSM)

 ### Implementation
-The model is trained on batches of original and adversarial images (FGSM, ε=1/255) to increase robustness to input perturbations.
+The pre_traiend model is trained on batches of original and adversarial images (FGSM, ε=1/255) to increase robustness to input perturbations.
 Improvements in OOD detection can occur as a side effect because the model becomes less overconfident on inputs different from the training data.

 ### Train Setup
 - Perturbation (FGSM): ε = 1/255